Mathematics and Physical Universe

 This is all according to the standard Quantum Mechanics; conclusions with which many scientists disagree.
 All such bizarre scenarios have emerged from the probability interpretation of Quantum Mechanics.

 Heisenberg’s state of mind during the search of a theory for the quantum world has been well documented.
 To begin with he detested philosophical aspects of Physics.
 If left to himself he would not have formulated the Uncertainty Principal.
 It was because of the heavy prodding of his boss Bohr that he desperately sought an explanation for why his 1926 theory on Quantum Mechanics downgraded the direct verification of position and momentum of quantum particles.
 In his frantic search for a theory he was reminded of what Einstein had once said about some situation in physics that it was the theory that decided what we can see.
 So, taking refuge from Einstein’s philosophy Heisenberg’s theory was going to prevent the simultaneously accurate measurements of the position and momentum of quantum particles.
+Heisenberg has stated that Bohr was not a physicist, but a philosopher.

 Heisenberg thought that Einstein in his formulation of Theory Of Relativity abandoned the intuitively understandable and time-honored notion of the simultaneity of events.
 He thought that since Einstein gave up the popular notion of simultaneity because it was immeasurable, so he could also abandon the exact simultaneous measurements of position and velocity because that was not practically possible to do so.
 But that understanding of the formulation of Theory Of relativity by Heisenberg was flawed.
 Einstein had qualified that under certain conditions two events happening apart can qualify as simultaneously happening events.
 Also, Einstein never abandoned the-cause-and-effect principle.
 Heisenberg was desperate to explain his intuitive physical ideas by some theory, which Bohr insisted was necessary in order to conform to correspondence principal.

-Bohr was a great physicist and one of the principal architects of Quantum Mechanics but unfortunately some of his guidance of it was harmful.
-His creation of correspondence and complimentarity principals to shore up the weak structure of Quantum Mechanics was flawed.
+Bohr was a great physicist and one of the principal architects of Quantum Mechanics, but unfortunately some of his guidance of it was harmful.
+His creation of correspondence and complementarity principals to shore up the weak structure of Quantum Mechanics was flawed.
 He believed that nature may not always be comprehensible by human logic and therefore he said, “It is wrong to think that the task of physics is to find out how nature is.
 Physics concerns what we can say about nature.”
 Bohr was a true-believer type of a scientist, for whom faith was more important than facts.
 He thought that since the quantum world was very different from the ordinary world, his two constructs would facilitate its understanding.
 But since these ideas were unscientific they introduced more mythology to Quantum Mechanics than it already had.
 Instead of accepting man’s inability to understand the entire quantum phenomena at the present, Bohr and his colleagues, who are collectively called the Copenhagen Interpretation Of Quantum Mechanics, created the two-science theory; one applicable to the quantum world and other to the macroscopic world.
 Bohr said that Quantum Mechanics demands a “final renunciation of the classical idea of causality.”
 Einstein, Schrodinger, de Broglie, among the founders of Quantum Mechanics, disagreed with that interpretation.
 In 1935 Einstein, Podolsky, and Rosens’s paper “Can Quantum-Mechanical Description Of Physical Reality Be Considered Complete? seriously challenged some aspects of Quantum Mechanics.
-Bohr worked hard over 9 months to give his response, which turned out to be weak and unconvincing.
+Bohr worked hard over nine months to give his response, which turned out to be weak and unconvincing.
 Till the end of his life Einstein complained about the incompleteness of the theory of Quantum Mechanics.
 He could never understand how the wave and particle descriptions of quantum particles were complementary, an idea highly patronized by Bohr.
 A few months before he died in 1954, Einstein invited Heisenberg to his home, and told him, “I don’t like your kind of physics.
 There’s consistency, but I don’t like it.”

 So, the reality based on Quantum Mechanics is like an Alice-In-Wonderland phenomenon.
 But we do not have to accept all its tenets.
 It is quite likely because quantum particles are so minute that they do not behave like the Newtonian billiard-balls in their mechanics, but that does not mean we have to give up causality.
 We do not have to accept the idea that nature at its minutest level exists randomly, that cause-and-effect principal has to be sacrificed.
 We can accept our limitations in measurements in quantum world but we still have certainty associated with them in the macroscopic world.